Engee documentation

 The input signal is in the form of a square matrix.

-The algorithm requires the input matrix to be square and Hermite positively defined.
-When the input is not positively defined, the block responds as specified by the input parameter Non-positive Definity.
+The algorithm requires the input matrix to be square and Hermitian positive definite.
+When the Input is not positively defined, the block reacts as specified by the input parameter Non-positive Definity.

 Data types: Float64